akSingh1/errorCapture/README.md

 # errorCapture
-Lightweight library to demonstrate how to capture users' browser errors
+Lightweight library to demonstrate how to capture users' browser errors.